TenzinTsundue/Computer-Vision-task/OpenCV-Related/readme.md

 - RGB image: RGB stands for Red Green Blue.
 Most often, an RGB color is stored in structure or unsigned integer with BLue occuping the least significant area(a byte in 32-bit and 24-bit formats), Green the second least and red the third least.
 - BGR image: BGR is the same as RGB, except the order of areas is reversed.

+- grayscaling: Image in a group of shades without any color.
+While each pixel of a grayscale display carries an amount of light, ranging from the weakest amout of light, or black, tho the strongest amount of light or white.
+- Blur (Gaussian blur): In a Gaussian blur, the pixels nearest the centere of the kernel are given more weight than those far away form the center.
+- Canny (edge cascade):
+- Dilation:
+- Eroding

+- Contour detection
+- thresholding

+- BGR to Grayscale
+- BGR tp HSV
+- BGR to l+a+b
+- BGR to RGB
+- HSV to BGR

+- Blurring Techning
+- smoothing and blurring
+- Averaging
+- Gaussian blur
+- Median Blur
+- Bilateral blur

+- Bitwise operator
+- AND OR XOR NOT

+- Masking

+- Computing Histogram
+- grayscale hidtogram
+- color histogram

+- Thresholding
+- Simple thresholding
+- Adaptive thresholding

+- Edge Detection
+- Edge vs Gradient
+- Laplacian
+- Sobel

+- Face Detection
+- haar cascades
+- Face Recognition
+- yml file